raml-org/raml-spec/versions/raml-10/raml-10.md

 A RAML processor may provide an implementation that automatically select a concrete type from a set of possible types, but one of the simplest options is to actually store some unique value associated with the type inside the object.

-The `discriminator` property allows you to set the name of an object property which will be used to discriminate the concrete type, and `discriminatorValue` stores the actual value that may identify the type of an individual object.
+The `discriminator` facet allows you to set the name of an object property which will be used to discriminate the concrete type, and `discriminatorValue` stores the actual value that may identify the type of an individual object.
 By default, the value of `discriminatorValue` is the name of the type.

 Here's an example that illustrates how to use `discriminator`: